daos-stack/daos/doc/admin/pool_operations.md

 close to 0 means that one target is running out of space.

-NB: the Versioning Object Store (VOS) may reserve a portion of the SCM and NVMe allocations to mitigate fragmentation and for background operations (e.g., aggregation, garbage collection).
-The amount of storage set aside depends on the size of the target, and may take up 2+ GB.
+NB: the Versioning Object Store (VOS) may reserve a portion of the SCM and NVMe allocations to mitigate against fragmentation and for background operations (e.g., aggregation, garbage collection).
+The amount of storage set aside depends on the size of the target and may take up 2+ GB.
-Therefore, out of space conditions may occur even while pool query may not reveal min approaching zero.
+Therefore, Out of space conditions may occur even while pool query may not show min approaching zero.

 The example below shows a rebuild in progress and NVMe space allocated.